GHvW/notorious-text/README.md

 # notorious-text

-Well Known Text Parser for .NET
+A Well Known Text Parser Combinator library for .NET

 ---